 But never before have all six variables been considered as one unit — a Fantasy Stock Score –to holistically project fantasy value with every important area considered.

 Consequently in 2017, The RSJ groundbreakingly graded out every single relevant fantasy player using this formula.
 Indeed, this recipe helped us pin Tyreek Hill, Zach Ertz, and Todd Gurley's breakout appeal last season, while also leading us to rank David Johnson #2 overall during his enormous 2016 breakout.

 Foolishly, however, we weighted each category as an equal 10, more out of convenience to create a score out of 50.
 While true that each factor plays a key role in fantasy football success (or failure), certainly some are more important than others -- specifically, Talent and Opportunity.

 Thus, I have revamped the formula to now reflect these varying degrees of importance.
 I'm eager for feedback, but the latest category weights / rubric are:

 Below, I dive into each category and highlight what I seek while evaluating:

 Talent is simply a player’s sheer ability and skill level when on the field.
 There seems to be a wide split in the fantasy community with how to best evaluate and predict talent: either you’re a stats guy, or a film guy.
 Personally, I place more stock in “the eyeball test” when assessing talent versus a random algorithm that generates net expected points when someone’s left shoe is untied.
 To each their own.

-Rather, I like to ask: what players are popping off the tape compared to those around them?
+I like to watch and ask: what players are popping off the tape compared to those around them?